tripleee/SmokeDetector-wiki/Commands.md

 - `sd - delete` keeps the most recent message and deletes the one before that.
 - `sd tp fp delete` marks the most recent message as tp, the one before that as fp, and deletes the one before that.

-You can also put a digit in front of a command so the command will apply as many times as the digit.
+You can also put a digit in front of a command so that the command will apply as many times as the digit.
 A few examples:

 - `sd 2tpu` = `sd tpu tpu`
 - `sd 2tpu 3fpu` = `sd tpu tpu fpu fpu fpu`